home-assistant/home-assistant.io/source/_integrations/plex.markdown

 ## Sensor

-The `plex` sensor platform will monitor activity on a given Plex Media Server.
-It will create a sensor that shows the number of currently watching users as the state.
-If you click the sensor for more details, it will show you who is watching what.
+The `Plex` sensor platform monitors activity on a given Plex Media Server.
+The sensor state provides the a count of users currently watching media from the `Plex` server.
+Clicking the sensor shows who is watching what media.

 ## Media Player

-The `plex` media_player platform will create Media Player entities for each connected client device.
-These entities will display media information, playback progress, and playback controls if supported by the device.
+The `Plex` media_player platform will create Media Player entities for each connected client device.
+These entities will display media information, playback progress, and playback controls (if supported by the streaming device).

-By default the Plex integration will create Media Player entities for all local, managed, and shared users on the Plex server.
+By default the `Plex` integration will create Media Player entities for all local, managed, and shared users on the Plex server.
 To customize which users or client types to monitor, adjust the "*Monitored users*", "*Ignore new managed/shared users*", and "*Ignore Plex Web clients*" options described under [Integration Options](#integration-options).

 ### Service `play_media`